LearnInstrumentsStrings

 While old-school acoustic violas are usually made of wood and have organic wood colors, such as reddish-brown as well as dark or light brown, electric violas usually have bright colors to make them distinct, such as green, red, or blue.

-This unfretted instrument has its origin dating back to the 18th century belongs to the viol family, which is completely different from the viola family.
+This unfretted instrument has origins dating back to the 18th century and belongs to the viol family, which is completely different from the viola family.

-The viola d’amore has multiple sympathetic strings with 6 to 7 melody strings, which is different from the 17th-century instrument with 5 strings that used to go by the same name.
+The viola d’amore has multiple sympathetic strings with six to seven melody strings, which is different from the 17th-century instrument with five strings that used to go by the same name.

 We all know that the interest can be a rough place, and when it comes to music, the viola gets the lion’s share of jokes!

-In fact, you won’t have to scour the internet to stumble across one, as there is a specific Wikipedia page that is dedicated to the topic under the simple title of “viola jokes”.
+In fact, you won’t have to scour the internet to stumble across one, as there is a specific Wikipedia page dedicated to the topic under the simple title of “viola jokes.”

 Violas are made in several sizes and many instrument makers are experimenting with the size of the viola to this day.

-In fact, the first violas were slightly wider and larger than modern-day ones and used a slightly shorter bow that was curved.
+In fact, the first violas were slightly wider and larger than modern-day ones and used a slightly shorter curved bow.

 However, the sole fact that you’re enjoying your time while learning and playing the viola is more than enough reason to pick this interesting instrument.